 It is noted that the RPII assessment does not take into consideration exposure pathways that may be created due to any underground works such as the construction of tunnels or underpasses.
 In recognition of this fact, the mitigation measures detailed in Section 9.4.2 are to be put in place to ensure that no significant adverse impact occurs.

 Settlement

-For Area MN103 the residual impact is a maximum predicted settlement of 15mm.
+For Area MN105 the residual impact is a predicted settlement in the region of 5mm.
 The significance of the impact is Very low.